 The multitude of studies conducted on the topic of teacher professional development suggests that not all learning opportunities are equal or even effective.
-Certain characteristics of professional development have been linked to long-lasting, positive outcomes for both the teachers and their students.
+Certain characteristics of effective professional development have been linked to long-lasting, positive outcomes for both the teachers and their students.

-However, most professional development offerings do not meet the recommended criteria for high-quality adult learning.
+However, most professional development offerings do not meet the recommended criteria for effective adult learning.
 Research suggests that more often, organizers of professional development (Administrators, Districts) provide less in-depth opportunities that are designed to serve a large number of people within an allotted time and budget.